 Originally known as the Telephone Clearing House when it was created in 1961, Community Answers began as a calendar of events.
 The Planning Council of the Community Chest, now the Greenwich United Way, recognized a need to provide information enabling individuals to make informed choices among the many facilities at their disposal in 1968.
 From 1968 to 1972, the JLG funded and staffed the agency.
 Since 1972 Community Answers has been a member agency of the United Way of Greenwich.
 Today it operates six days a week with 50 volunteers answering questions about almost every aspect of our community.

 Beginning in 1959, Junior League volunteers aided the Greenwich Library by moving books, decorating and staffing the Children’s Room and freeing staff members from clerical duties, which enabled them to spend more time with young readers.

 In 1959, in cooperation with the Public Health Nursing Service, the Junior League established the Community Loan Closet, which provided sick room equipment, free of charge to those in need.

 1958 – 1966

-This choral group formed while future Greenwich Junior League members were still part of the Stamford League, and provided musical therapy to patients in convalescent homes, invalids, shut-ins and the elderly.
+This choral group formed while future Greenwich Junior League members were still part of the Stamford League, and provided musical therapy to patients in nursing homes and home bound senior citizens.
 Later, children’s groups and community functions were added to their performance schedule.
 The group became the “Grace Notes,” a therapeutic musical organization in 1965.
 No longer under the auspices of the JLG, the “Grace Notes” became a popular and sought after professional singing group, performing all over the country.
 Many JLG members are still active in this group today.

 1958 – 1963